bios62/cegal-ws1502/labs/lab1.md

 ![DB Actions](../images/dbactions.jpg)

-Download the script create_tables.sql and run it from dbactions, eithehr by copy/paste into sql area and run script, or run from the file
+Download the script create_tables.sql and run it from dbactions, either by copy/paste into sql area and run script, or run from the file

 ![DB Actions](../images/dbactions2.jpg)